Eudoxius of Antioch: Biography

 Eudoxius was from Arabissos of Asia Minor.
 Eudoxius came to Eustathius, bishop of Antioch between 324 and 331, seeking holy orders.
 However, Eustathius found his doctrine unsound and refused him.
-Nevertheless, when Eustathius was deposed, the Arians or Eusebians had everything their own way and admitted Eudoxius to orders and made him bishop of Germanicia, on the confines of Syria, Cilicia, and Cappadocia.
-This bishopric he held at least 17 years, the period of the principal intrigues against Athanasius, and of the reigns of Constantine the Great's sons.
+Nevertheless, when Eustathius was deposed, the Arians or Eusebius of Nicomedia had everything their own way and admitted Eudoxius to orders and made him bishop of Germanicia, on the confines of Syria, Cilicia, and Cappadocia.
+This bishopric he held at least 17 years, the period of the principal intrigues against Athanasius of Alexandria, and of the reigns of Constantine the Great's sons.

 In 341 the council of the Dedication or Encaenia was held under Placillus at Antioch.
-Eudoxius of Germanicia attended.
-He was an Arian pure and simple, a disciple of Aetius, a friend of Eunomius.
+Eudoxius of Antioch attended.
+He was an Arian pure and simple, a disciple of Aëtius of Antioch, a friend of Eunomius of Cyzicus.
 The council produced four creeds, in which the Eusebian party succeeded in making their doctrine as plausible as might be, and the second of these became known as the "Creed of the Dedication".
-Athanasius says that Eudoxius was sent with Martyrius and Macedonius to take the new creed of Antioch to Italy.
+Athanasius says that Eudoxius was sent with Martyrius of Antioch and Macedonius I of Constantinople to take the new creed of Antioch to Italy.
 This new creed may, however, have been the Macrostich, or Long Formula, drawn up at a later council of Antioch.